vocdoni/docs/src/architecture/census-overview.md

 ### Accessing the census

-The Gateways deployed by Vocdoni and third parties will be monitorizing the Process Smart Contract.
+The Gateways deployed by Vocdoni and third parties will be monitoring the Process Smart Contract.
 As they see a new process and a census, they will fetch and import the Merkle Tree.
 At this point, users can use any available Gateway to check whether they are eligible for voting and then fetch their Merkle Proof.

 Users with a valid Merkle Proof can efficiently show that their key belongs to a large census by providing a very small fraction of the whole tree.